 - Enjoy some of the world's best snorkeling!

-COVID-19 update (January 2021): Palau recently received its first shipment of COVID vaccines and we are anticipating that Palau may reopen to travelers in late April.
-Our November 2021 departure is running as scheduled, and we hope that our April 30 departure will run as well.
+COVID-19 update: Palau is open to travelers who are fully vaccinated.
+Our planned departures are running as scheduled.
 For information about flying safely during COVID-19, see our guide, and click here for general information about COVID-19 and Oceanic Society expeditions.

-Palau is a snorkeler's paradise, and this 10-day land-based expedition takes you on an in-depth exploration of Palau both above and below the water's surface.
+Palau is a snorkeler's paradise, and our land-based Palau snorkeling trips take you on an in-depth exploration both above and below the water's surface.

 Lying at the southwest corner of the Western Caroline Islands, only nine of Palau's 343 islands are inhabited.
 Its giant coral lagoon, within one encircling barrier reef, consists of the exposed peaks of an undersea mountain ridge that stretches between Japan and New Guinea.
 Harboring more species of marine life than any similar-sized area in the world, Palau is one of the best snorkeling sites on the planet.

 The abundance and diversity of Palau's marine life, its shallow water accessibility and excellent visibility reveal a dazzling array of rainbow-colored fish, sponges, and breathtaking corals.
 The scenery above water is equally spectacular.
 The famous Rock Islands are a maze of unsurpassed beauty—tropical gardens atop limestone ridges set in glass-clear waters.

 From our base in Koror we take easy day-trips to the jungle-capped Rock Islands, to Turtle Cove, Soft Coral Arch, and Ngemelis Wall.
 Our naturalist accompanies all excursions, providing information on coral reef life, marine ecology, and the natural and cultural history of Micronesia.